 If you wonder what to do in Crete during your last day of visit, put that enthusiasm on and explore the rest of the island.
 There are many choices of what to do and where to go and it only depends on your preferences, travel type and budget.
 However, the following tours and activities are going to make your last day in Crete a memorable one!

-Visit to Spinalonga
+Visit Spinalonga Island

 What is today the second most visited archaeological site in Crete and one of the most magical small islands has an extremely dark history.
 The heartbreaking story of Spinalognia has been heard globally through various novels and movies.
 Some resemble it with horror and the “grave of living” while some with pain and hope.
 During the period of 1903-1957, the island was home to people who had Leprosy.
 Leper community (how they used to be called) were sent to the island to wait for their death with no hope of ever seeing the land again.
-Until the year of 1936, the leper community were living with horrific conditions such as shortage of water supply or no electricity.
+Until the year of 1936, the leper community was living with horrific conditions such as a shortage of water supply or no electricity.
 Then a young leper patient named Epaminondas Remountakis has dedicated his life to improving the lifestyle on the island – houses were whitewashed, electricity was on, theater and schools started to open.
 Soon the island started an independent life full of happiness and love.
-Consequently came hope that lead to innovation of first medicine against Leprosy in 1948 and fortunately until 1962 the island had no sick inhabitants.
+Consequently came the hope that lead to innovation of first medicine against Leprosy in 1948 and fortunately until 1962 the island had no sick inhabitants.
 Actually, ever since, no inhabitants at all.
-A small island with such emotional story will leave you speechless.
+A small island with such an emotional story will leave you speechless.
 While visiting the ruins of the leper colony, simultaneously feel the pain and the hope breathing out from them.
 The Spinalogna island is something everyone should see.
 As aforementioned, a visit to Spinalognia belongs to the list of the best things to do in Crete according to numerous sources and thousands of tourists.

 In case you need a transfer to this mesmerizing islet do not miss a chance to take Daily Boat Trips to Spinalonga from Elounda.
 Spend a day adorned with tranquility and historical impact.
 Enjoy swimming in crystal clear waters and chilling on the unspoiled beaches.
-Feel free to stay long and relax your mind as the small boat leaves back to Elounda every half an hour.
+Feel free to stay longer and relax your mind as the small boat leaves back to Elounda every half an hour.
 The entrance fee of the fortified old Venetian castle located on the islet is 8 euros.

 Insider tip: in case you are interested in the story of Spinalongna consider reading the novel “The Island” by Victoria Hislop based on true facts during your three days in Crete.

-Rethymno – the town that is resembled with a fairytale romance and slow pace of living is considered by many to be the most picturesque on the entire island.
+Rethymno – the town that is resembled a fairytale romance and slow pace of living is considered by many to be the most picturesque on the entire island.
 With unique charm and provincial air, Rethymno offers a completely different experience than Chania and Heraklion.
 This medieval city is an ideal place to walk around astonishing streets and squares where the dominant Venetian architecture will amaze you.
 Numerous mosques, catholic and orthodox churches and old fortress speak out the reminiscence of the Rhymno’s turbulent –yet glorious– history.
-Enjoy the walk on the harbour and sip delightful Greek coffee of your choice.
+Enjoy the walk on the harbor and sip delightful Greek coffee of your choice.
 Feel the harmony and maze the tranquil sea.
 A visit to Fortezza of Rethymno belongs to the list of the best things to do in Crete and you will understand why.
 The significant landmark proudly overlooks the city from the small hill near the port.
 Being the largest fortress in Crete, it’s 1.3 km long ancient walls are perfect getaways to ancient Greece.
 The walls are so gigantic that they could host and protect the entire population of the city.
 With its pedestrian streets below, strewn with charming old buildings the Fortress is the perfect place for an afternoon stroll.
 However, it is possible to enter this magnificent Venetian castle for the cost of only a few euros.

-Travellers, we honestly hope that this 3 Day Crete Itinerary has helped you plan your dream Greek holiday!
-Despite of Crete being the biggest Greek island that requires more days to be properly explored, the above mentioned activities and tours illustrate the highlights of the best things to do in Crete.
+Travelers, we honestly hope that this 3 Day Crete Itinerary has helped you plan your dream Greek holiday!
+Despite of Crete being the biggest Greek island that requires more days to be properly explored, the above-mentioned activities and tours illustrate the highlights of the best things to do in Crete.